 Colors are another area where beauty industry branding differs from more conservative industries.
 Pink is a natural choice for conveying femininity, while purple is elegant and luxurious.
 A company that makes natural beauty products might want to choose green as the main color in its logo because of its association with nature.

-As you can see, this logo uses the traditionally feminine color pink together with blue and purple in different shades.
+As you can see, this effective logo uses the traditionally feminine color pink together with blue and purple in different shades.
 It also incorporates two images that reinforce the company’s name: a butterfly and a hummingbird.
 It is very easy to imagine the result of visiting this boutique: perfectly shaped brows and eyelashes that were meant to be fluttered in the direction of a potential suitor.

 How to Make Your Beauty Company Stand Out